 But the urn, he found, held some kind of sweet-smelling but watery-tasting herb tea.
-When he asked, a young woman standing by the urn explained sweetly that they never served coffee, because of the caffeine.
+When he asked, a young woman standing by the urn explained sweetly that they never served coffee, because of the caffeine, and the exploitation of coffee workers.
 That was also why there was no sugar, and no styrofoam cups.

-Maybe that’s what these people believed, Phillips thought: caffeine, sugar and styrofoam are the work of the devil, or at least behind the trouble in Nicaragua.
+Maybe that’s what these people believed, Phillips thought: caffeine, sugar and styrofoam are the work of the devil, or at least caused all the trouble in Nicaragua.
 One sip of the tea was enough for him to know this wasn’t his kind of church.

 Phillips sidled out the door of the meeting room into the vestibule, figuring he’d wander back to the car.
 Then he saw Hammerman, down a hallway in another room, talking to the white-haired woman.

 The room was a small, cramped library.
 The white-haired woman was smiling and saying something about a book of faith statements by members.
 She was sure it was right here somewhere–now she was scanning the bookshelves–and it would answer all his questions about Quaker beliefs.